pronitdas/edtech-platform/issues.md

 - **Report Functionality:** The "Report" tab has been removed.
 A button in the `CourseHeader` now triggers the display of the `LearningReport` modal via the `handleShowReport` function in `useCourseState`.

 **Remaining Linter Issues:**
-- `CourseMain.tsx`: Persistent linter error regarding `onGenerateContent` prop passed to `CourseContentRenderer`.
+- ✅ `CourseMain.tsx`: Persistent linter error regarding `onGenerateContent` prop passed to `CourseContentRenderer`.
 Type definition might be incorrect in `CourseContentRendererProps` or the linter is providing faulty feedback.
-(Investigate `CourseContentRenderer.tsx` props definition)
+(Investigated `CourseContentRenderer.tsx` props definition) - RESOLVED

 **Next Steps:**
-1. Investigate and fix the remaining linter error regarding `CourseContentRendererProps` in `CourseContentRenderer.tsx`.
+1. ~~Investigate and fix the remaining linter error regarding `CourseContentRendererProps` in `CourseContentRenderer.tsx`.~~ ✅ RESOLVED
-2. Implement the `CourseSidebar` component for chapter navigation (if needed based on design).
+2. Implement the `CourseSidebar` component for chapter navigation (if needed based on design). - DEFERRED
-3. Complete accessibility improvements (ARIA attributes, keyboard navigation) across all new `Course*` components.
+3. Complete accessibility improvements (ARIA attributes, keyboard navigation) across all new `Course*` components. - DEFERRED
 4. Add unit tests for the new components (`CourseMain`, `CourseHeader`, `CourseContent`, `CourseContentRenderer`, `useCourseState`).
 5. Verify the behavior of the report button and modal.